jcs-elpa/indent-control/README.md

 ## Features

 * Decouple from user knowing each major mode's indentation level variable. (if have)
 * Keep the indentation level across buffers.
-If you change the indentation level in `buffer A` and switch to `buffer B`; they will have the same indentation level.
+If you changed the indentation level in `buffer A` and switch to `buffer B` with the same major mode; they will have the same indentation level.

 ## Usage